-Favourable investment conditions are there for sustainable power generation programme is keeping borrowing costs low.
+Favourable investment conditions are there for sustainable power generation

+It has never been cheaper to borrow money in Europe, which means it has never been cheaper to make long-term investments, such as those associated with hydropower refurbishment.
+Setting interest rates at or below zero, the European Central Bank's extensive quantitative easing programme is keeping borrowing costs low.
 In addition, the European Commission has earmarked significant planned investment to achieve its climate neutral 2050 goals - over €10 billion in low-carbon technologies through its Innovation Fund for climate action, including support for innovative renewable energy generation and energy storage (European Commission, 2019a).
 Hydropower will also be underpinned by the EU's development of the Sustainable Finance Taxonomy.
 The Taxonomy aims to funnel investment finance to sustainable activities by setting standards that define which economic activities are in line with the EU's Net Zero 2050 target (EU Technical Expert Group on Sustainable Finance, 2020).
 Currently, it categorises any power generation that produces less than 100g CO2-e/kWH of lifecycle emissions as sustainable.
 This threshold will decline towards zero in line with the net zero path to 2050.
-The average global hydropower plant produces 18.1g CO2-e/kWh over its lifetime. which indicates a high likelihood that investment in the sector would be classified as sustainable and thus be eligible for green finance schemes (IHA, 2018).
+The average global hydropower plant produces 18.1g CO2-e/kWh over its lifetime, which indicates a high likelihood that investment in the sector would be classified as sustainable and thus be eligible for green finance schemes (IHA, 2018).